stcarrez/swagger-ada/README.md

       `_Type` that is added
     - Updated GNAT project generation
   - Allow to build and install without Alire
+  - Fix #21: Response 201..2xx are not considered successful

 ## Version 0.8.0   - Sep 2024
   - Cleanup build environment to drop configure